About us

 Robin

 Variety.
-That’s what attracts me so much to VW Airhouse.
-I particularly focus on the engine and engine performance.
-And it’s the different wishes of the owners that make it so much fun.
-Some want reliability, others especially fast.
-Whether it’s a new engine management system, fuel injection or a custom exhaust.
-What is fun is to combine these wishes with the right setup of the technology.
+That’s what draws me to VW Airhouse.
+I focus primarily on the engine and its performance.
+And it’s the diverse needs of the owners that make it so enjoyable.
+Some want reliability, others want speed.
+Whether it’s a new engine management system, fuel injection, or a custom-made exhaust, I’m always looking for a solution.

 Tim